-Yank it While it's Young
+3. Yank Crabgrass Sprouts While They're Young

 Pull out young crabgrass the second you spot it.
 The young plants will only leave a very small hole in your yard and your desirable grass should fill it up quickly.
 Pulling it in its early stage is an effective way to get rid of it.